open-telemetry/oteps/text/trace/0170-sampling-probability.md

 the context in effect when starting child spans.
 This is expanded upon in [OTEP 168 (WIP)](https://github.com/open-telemetry/oteps/pull/168).

-When propagating head sampling probability, spans recorded by the `Parent` sampler could encode the adjusted count in the corresponding `SpanData` using a Span attribute named `sampler.adjusted_count`.
+When propagating parent sampling probability, spans recorded by the `Parent` sampler could encode the adjusted count in the corresponding `SpanData` using a Span attribute named `sampler.adjusted_count`.